Tahiraj/iMMC/Metagenomics.md

 done < sample.list
 ```
-Do not run in terminal node if the size of files is large, rather run as a batch script
+If file size is large, Do not run in terminal node, rather run as a batch script

 ```
 #!/bin/bash